Create a Clean Room to Protect Indoor Air Quality During a Wildfire

 - How Do I Set Up a Clean Room at Home?

-If there is an active fire in your area, or if the Air Quality Index indicates smoke levels are unhealthy and forecasted to remain there, local authorities may advise you to stay indoors or create a clean room rather than evacuate.
-Setting up a clean room at home can help reduce your exposure to dangerous or unhealthy wildfire smoke while indoors.
+If there is an active fire in your area, or if the Air Quality Index indicates smoke levels are unhealthy and forecasted to remain there, local authorities may advise you to stay indoors or create a clean room.
+Spending time in a clean room at home can help reduce your exposure to smoke while staying indoors.

 Conditions can change quickly, so you should always be prepared to evacuate if necessary.
 Follow your local news, the AirNow website, or your state air quality website for up-to-date information.